solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/javascript/instructions/03-sdk-crud.md

     npm install @azure/cosmos
     ```

+1. Install the [@azure/identity][npmjs.com/package/@azure/identity] library, which allows us to use Azure authentication to connect to the Azure Cosmos DB workspace, using the following command:

+    ```bash
+    npm install @azure/identity
+    ```

 ## Use the @azure/cosmos library

 Once the Azure Cosmos DB library from the Azure SDK for JavaScript has been imported, you can immediately use its classes to connect to an Azure Cosmos DB for NoSQL account.
 The **CosmosClient** class is the core class used to make the initial connection to an Azure Cosmos DB for NoSQL account.